jameschapman19/cca_zoo/docs/joss/paper.md

 While there are a few Python packages containing implementations of CCA, we would like to highlight the unique benefits our package brings to the community.
-Firstly, `cca-zoo` contains a number of models for implementing various forms of regularised CCA and PLS suitable for high dimensional data that have previously only been available in installable packages in R. We hope that this will give Python users access to these powerful models for both application and the development of new algorithms.
+Firstly, `cca-zoo` contains a number of models for implementing various forms of regularised CCA and PLS suitable for high dimensional data that have previously only been available in installable packages in R. We believe that this will give Python users access to these powerful models for both application and the development of new algorithms.
 Secondly,
 `cca-zoo` contains implementations of a number of deep CCA variants written in PyTorch [@paszke2019pytorch] which are written in a modular style, allowing users to swap out neural network architectures for